joayo13/portfolio-pico/src/content/projects/quickflick.md

 I used the framer motion library to handle the swiping animations in the dashboard, and the experimental view transitions API for the watchlist animations.
 I used zustand to handle state management, and used a mixture of localstorage and supabase's postgres database to persist the users preferences.

-I track which movies the user has previously dismissed, so that they will come at the end of the list.
-This ensures that whenever my user searches for a movie, they are getting new recommendations, but still have access to the movies which they previously dismissed.
+I hit the TMDB API to get trailers for any given movie, which can be previewed by toggling the trailer button while in the dashboard.

+I track which movies have been previously discarded, so that I can show them last in future searches, so that the user is always getting to see new movies that they're more likely to be interested in.

 You can try it yourself by continuing as a guest.
-This will log you into the application with a shared guest account.
+This will log you into the application with a shared guest account that just uses local storage.
 You can experiment with the all of the features, and if you want to, create an account some other time.